PetLabCo Logo

 Is My Dog’s Mouth Actually Cleaner Than Mine?

-No, a dog’s mouth isn’t cleaner than a human’s.
+No, your dog’s mouth isn’t cleaner than your mouth.

 “If we look at the mouth ecosystem as a whole, dogs’ mouths are not inherently cleaner than human mouths,” says Dr. Dench.
 “This common myth stems from the fact that human bites are often more dangerous than dog bites due to pathogens like Staphylococcus aureus and Streptococcus species, which can lead to severe infections like cellulitis and septicemia.
 While dog bites can also transmit bacteria like Pasteurella and Capnocytophaga, which can cause significant infections, these tend to be less aggressive than those found in human bites.”